rahullgupta/CoviTech/README.md

 ## Languages and Technologies used
 1. HTML5/CSS3
 2. JavaScript (to create dynamically updating content)
-3. Bootstrap (An HTML, CSS, and JS library)
+3. Bootstrap (An HTML, CSS, and JavaScript framework)
 4. XAMPP (A web server by Apache Friends)
 5. PHP
 6. MySQL (An RDBMS that uses SQL)